Distilling market noise into market sense

 Monetising apps: Lessons from the music industry

 [VisionMobile analyst Stijn Schuermans muses about the similarities between the app economy and other businesses like FMCGs and music.
-What can app makers learn from other industries?]
+What can app makers learn from other industries and how can these lessons help developers monetising apps?]

 In a recent post on our newly launched Developer Economics portal with facts and insights for app developers – build.developereconomics.com – colleague Mark Wilcox likened the app economy to a retail business: